Unreleased

 Nextclade now treats genes only as containers for CDSes (”CDS” is coding sequence).
 CDSes are the main unit of translation and a basis for AA mutations now.
 A gene can contain multiple CDSes, but they are handled independently.

 A CDS can consist of multiple fragments.
 These fragments are extracted from the full nucleotide genome independently and joined together (in the order provided in the genome annotation) to form the nucleotide sequence of the CDS.
 The CDS is then translated and the resulting polypeptides are analyzed (mutations are detected etc.).
-This implementation allows to handle slippage and splicing.
+This implementation allows to handle slippage (e.g. ORF1ab in coronaviruses) and splicing (e.g. tat and rev in HIV-1).

 If genome annotation describes a CDS fragment as circular (wrapping around origin), Nextclade splits it into multiple linear (non-wrapping) fragments.
 The translation and analysis is then performed as if it was a linear genome.

-Nextclade follows GFF3 specification when reading genome annotation.
-Please refer to it for how to properly describe circular features.
+Nextclade follows the GFF3 specification.
+Please refer to it for how to describe circular features.

 Parse regions, genes and CDSes from GFF3 file